mdreece/Quick-HDRI-Controls/README.md

 ![Screenshot 2024-12-13 181739](https://github.com/user-attachments/assets/30e1fc8e-9206-4611-984f-106fd93752f9)

 - Click the box to see thumbnails of your HDRIs
-- Click "Load Selected HDRI" to use it
+- Click on the desired HDRI to load it to use it
    - Click Reset to revert to previously selected HDRI
 - Once loaded, use navigation arrows to cycle through HDRs in the present folder.